Esta entrada también está disponible en: Spanish

 CEDHA’s recent report on mining and glaciers in La Rioja province revealed more than 400 glaciers, in a province where most didn’t know that even a single glacier existed.
 Far from the glacier sites, locals refer to the perennial ice visible on the mountaintops as “eternal snow”; in scientific terms, that implies glaciers.
 The provincial governor recently stated that there were no glaciers at all in La Rioja.
 A national television program picked up CEDHA’s report and showed images of the many glaciers in the province, alongside La Rioja’s Environment Minister scrambling to field questions about glaciers he didn’t even know existed in his province.

 It was no surprise that Barrick (owner of the Pascua Lama project which is supposed to start operations soon) and which has hundreds of glaciers in the immediate project area, set out quickly to counter the National Glacier Act.
 Barrick had obtained through pressure at the highest political level a presidential veto of the less stringent glacier act approved unanimously in Congress in 2008.
 The Canadian mining giant went to court file an injunction request to have the 2010 ruled unconstitutional.
 The case is now before the Supreme Court.
 The provincial glacier law of San Juan, however, is just as explicit as the national law, and while it does not protect permafrost areas which are extensive in San Juan and are as important to water provision as glaciers, it does prohibit all activities which could alter or destroy glaciers.
 That would include mining.
 It’s only a matter of time before the official glacier inventory reaches San Juan and the correlation between mining exploration in the Indian Belt where Barrick currently operates Veladero, and where many other mining companies are hoping to strike it rich, will be faced with the illegality of their operations because of glacier impacts.
+If you are looking for top online casino sites then you must visit our Casinoreg.
 For the moment, most of these companies, are only striking ice.

 Photo: jd taillant; flyover of the ANDES shows uncovered and rock glaciers in the central Andes in the Mendoza area, near the Argentine-Chilean border